-But there’s a lot more to the DR than beach escape… and this trip these other faces of this country have gotten my attention.
+But there’s a lot more to the DR than beach escape… and on my most recent visits these other faces of this country have gotten my attention.

 I like countries at turning points, and that’s the case here.
 While nobody’s been paying it any attention, the Dominican Republic has been pulling itself up by its bootstraps and getting its economic act together.

 The country is working strategically and aggressively to make itself more appealing to the foreign retiree, expat, and investor.
 The DR is on a mission to attract foreign interest and investment, and every Dominican I speak with is keen for feedback from us foreign investors on how to work more effectively at achieving that goal.